Tensor Computation of Euler Characteristic Functions and Transforms: Background

-\paragraph{GPU ECC} \gpuecc \cite{wang2022gpu} is a GPU-based implementation of the ECF.
+The \fasttopology framework \footnote{ \url{https://github.com/zavalab/ML/tree/master/FastTopology} } \cite{laky2024} is a highly optimized implementation for computing the ECF of lower-star filtrations of two- and three-dimensional axis-aligned cubical complexes.
+While it is designed to be highly parallelizable on CPU architectures, it does not directly support vectorized computation (e.g., on a GPU) or the WECF. \gpuecc \cite{wang2023gpu, wang2023gpu_conference} is a GPU-based implementation of the ECF.
 Unlike the other existing packages, it is designed for GPU architectures.
 However, it is highly optimized for image data, so it only works for axis-aligned cubical complexes and does not generalize to weighted complexes.
-Additionally, it does not compute the directional ECF or ECT, and currently is only available as an implementation on Windows systems.
+Additionally, it does not compute the directional ECF or ECT, and currently is only available as an implementation on Windows systems (which is unavailable in our computation environment).

-In this paper, we present the \pyect framework for computing the WECT.
-In general, the \pyect framework has several advantages over these existing implementations.
-First, unlike all existing frameworks (except \sinatra), \pyect works in full generality across axis-aligned cubical complexes, arbitrary cubical complexes, and geometric simplicial complexes; see \tabref{input-comparison}.
-Second, \pyect provides frameworks for computing both the WECFs of lower-star filtrations and WECTs of weighted geometric complexes.
+The framework presented in this paper, \pyect, admits several advantages over these existing packages for computing the WECT and ECF.
+First, unlike all existing frameworks (except \sinatra), \pyect works in full generality across arbitrary weighted simplicial and cubical complexes; see \tabref{input-comparison}.
+Second, \pyect provides methods for computing both the WECFs of lower-star filtrations and WECTs of weighted geometric complexes.
 This generality is not available in any of these existing packages.
-Third, the vectorized operations used in \pyect are highly optimized for modern GPU hardware, which, in most cases, results in significant speedups over these existing packages.
+Third, the tensor operations used in \pyect are highly optimized for modern GPU hardware, resulting in significant speedups over these existing packages.
 The \gpuecc package admits this advantage as well, but is far less general as it only accepts axis-aligned cubical complexes and does not compute the directional WECF or WECT.
-Finally, the simplicity of the vectorized approach makes it very advantageous for software implementation, especially in the context of well-maintained, abstracted tensor computation libraries like \texttt{PyTorch} \cite{pytorch1,ansel2024pytorch}.
-For example, the core WECT algorithm in the \pyect implementation is only about $25$ lines of code.
+Finally, the tensor-based approach used in \pyect yields simple code (our core WECT algorithm is around $25$ lines of code) that is easily readable, maintable, and customizable.